 A Black & White filter is called, “Kurosawa Mode.”
-Presented as an old grainy classic samurai film provided with Japanese audio if legendary filmmaker Akira Kurosawa made a video game.
-If you wish to engage in an authentic experience reliving samurai films, this feature is your one way ticket.
+Presented as an old grainy classic samurai film provided with Japanese audio as if legendary filmmaker Akira Kurosawa (Seven Samurai, Rashomon, Yojimbo) made a video game.
+If you wish to engage in an authentic experience reliving samurai films, this feature is your one-way ticket.

-Once your complete the main story, a new game plus mode significantly increases difficulty.
+Once your complete the main story, New Game Plus mode significantly increases difficulty.
 If you’re up for a challenge, be prepared.

 The touchpad on your PS4/PS5 controller has a guiding system.
 If you swipe up, the wind will help you get to your destination.

 The final mission is presented in two outcomes.
 Pick your poison.